drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 2.6 Data Analysis

-Every participant walked under 24 experimental conditions (3 barrier heights×2 barrier types×2 barrier colors ×2 illumination
+Every participant walked under 24 experimental conditions (3 barrier heights × 2 barrier types × 2 barrier colors × 2 illumination
 conditions) and was tested twice under the same experimental condition.
 There were, therefore, a total of 576 trials.
 Means and standard deviations of all the variables were calculated.
 The Kruskal-Wallis test